Graffiti threats against Derry journalist condemned by NUJ

 There could be “no place in democracy for such behaviour,” they said.
 “Journalists must be free to report without intimidation.
 To describe a journalist as an agent of a police force is dangerous and poses a threat to their ability to do their job.”

-The SDLP leader, Colum Eastwood, said those behind the graffiti were “cowards” and Ms O’Neill “won’t be intimidated by faceless criminals who are trying to silence her.”
+SDLP leader Colum Eastwood said those behind the graffiti were “cowards” and Ms O’Neill “won’t be intimidated by faceless criminals who are trying to silence her.”

-The Sinn Féin MLA Martina Anderson said she unreservedly condemned those responsible.